Man and Nature: Relationship Therapy Report

 “The cultural approach argues that although human behaviour can be rooted in human tendency for self-preservation, culture mediates these two … The cultural approach then asserts that modern mainstream culture is one major obstacle to achieving sustainability and therefore shifting the culture is essential to changing behaviour among the public for greater sustainability” (1).

-As our guest speakers would establish throughout the evening, most cultures to have graced our history have built sustainable relationships with their environment.
-Societies that once hinged on sustainable reciprocity have now nearly all been conquered, lost to the realm of fading memories and forgotten stories.
+As our guest speakers would establish throughout the evening, many cultures that have graced our history have built sustainable relationships with their environment.
+Unfortunately, societies that once hinged on sustainable reciprocity have now nearly all been conquered, lost to the realm of fading memories and forgotten stories.
 They live on in people blocking the highways, in the rebellious spirit of the young, in the exhausted environmental scientist who just can’t seem to get anyone to listen.

 Those sustainable practices that do remain are embedded in a plethora of indigenous cultures that struggle to survive, their philosophies categorised as unprofitable in an economy that attributes no added value to Nature other than its exploitation.